Lumi-supercomputer/lumi-userguide/docs/development/compiling/gnu.md

 - the `-O2` option performs nearly all supported optimizations
 - the `-ffast-math` relax the IEEE specifications for math functions.
-This option can produce incorrect results, don't use this flag if you code is sensitive to floating-point optimizations.
+This option can produce incorrect results, don't use this flag if your code is sensitive to floating-point optimizations.
 - the `-funroll-loops` option allows the compiler to unroll loops